NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/validation_results.rst

 ========================================================

-FEMA and the Department of Interior lead the development of the `Geospatial Platform <https://COM1munities.geoplatform.gov/disasters/>`_, an internet-based service environment that provides a suite of well-manged geospatial data, services, applications, and tools.
-The `FEMA Historical Damage Assessment Database <https://COM1munities.geoplatform.gov/disasters/historical-damage-assessment-database/>`_ is a repository of geospatial damage assessments from past National Disaster events where damage assessments were conducted either using high-resolution imagery or by means of geospatial modeling.
+FEMA and the Department of Interior lead the development of the `Geospatial Platform <https://communities.geoplatform.gov/disasters/>`_, an internet-based service environment that provides a suite of well-manged geospatial data, services, applications, and tools.
+The `FEMA Historical Damage Assessment Database <https://communities.geoplatform.gov/disasters/historical-damage-assessment-database/>`_ is a repository of geospatial damage assessments from past National Disaster events where damage assessments were conducted either using high-resolution imagery or by means of geospatial modeling.

 For Hurricane Laura, the damage categories of 112,571 buildings in the Louisiana were modeled from flood depths at the structure as characterized based on modeled wind, flood or surge data.
 Five damage categories are
-used: No Damage, Affected, Minor, Major, and Destroyed.
+used: No Damage (NOD), Affected (AFF), Minor (MIN), Major (MAJ), and Destroyed (DES).
 Out of the 112,571 buildings, 573 buildings, located in the west bound of the Lake Charles city at the waterfront of the Prein Lake, are also investigated in this testbed. :numref:`fema_damage_subset` is a subset of data obtained from `FEMA Public Data <http://disasters.geoplatform.gov/publicdata/National/Data/HistoricalDamageAssessmentDatabase/PublicRelease_20210622/>`_.
 :numref:`fema_damage_bim` is the building inventory for this subset.
+The full inventory and FEMA damage assessment results can be accessed by `FEMA Damage Assessment of the 573 buildings <https://github.com/kuanshi/SimCenterDocumentation/blob/master/docs/common/testbeds/lake_charles/data/FEMA_DamageDatabase_LakeCharles_Sample.csv>`_ and
+`BIM inventory of the 573 buildings <https://github.com/kuanshi/SimCenterDocumentation/blob/master/docs/common/testbeds/lake_charles/data/BIM_LakeCharles_FEMA.csv>`_.

 .. figure:: figure/fema_damage_webpage.png
    :name: fema_ds_webpage
    :align: center
    :figclass: align-center
-   :figwidth: 800
+   :width: 600

    FEMA Historical Geospatial Damage Assessment Database (2020 Hurricane Laura).

-.. csv-table:: FEMA Damage Assessment of 573 buildings in Lake Charles (available in this testbed).
+.. csv-table:: FEMA Damage Assessment example buildings in Lake Charles.
    :name: fema_damage_subset
-   :file: data/FEMA_DamageDatabase_LakeCharles_Sample.csv
+   :file: data/FEMA_DamageDatabase_LakeCharles_Sample_example.csv
    :header-rows: 1
    :align: center

-.. csv-table:: BIM inventory of 573 buildings in this testbed overlapped with the FEMA Damage Assessment Database.
+.. csv-table:: BIM inventory of example buildings in this testbed overlapped with the FEMA Damage Assessment Database.
    :name: fema_damage_bim
-   :file: data/BIM_LakeCharles_FEMA.csv
+   :file: data/BIM_LakeCharles_FEMA_example.csv
-   :header-rows: 1
    :align: center
+   :widths: 5, 7, 5, 6, 9, 7, 6, 7, 7, 7, 7, 9, 7, 6, 6, 9

 :numref:`fema_dc` shows the damage categories collected from the FEMA Damage Assessment Database, where most buildings are assessed as having No Damage or Affected.
 Also noted from :numref:`fema_damage_subset` is that all these